Skip to main content

 Status

+If you hover over the status, it will tell you the quality score of the calibration.
 This provides a rating, ranging from Excellent to Very Good, Good, Weak & Poor.
 The rating is determined based on many factors, including the reprojection error.
-If your calibration is Weak or Poor, please refer to the Troubleshooting Section below.
+If your calibration is Weak or Poor, please refer to the Further Troubleshooting section below.

 This also provides a comment, to identify some common errors.
 Here's what they mean: